bmhaynie/high-branch/_beer/hoppy-tweener.md

 alt:
 availability: Keg
 bitterness:
-description: Traditionally, Saisons are not incredibly bitter.
-This beer has late additions of citrusy northwest hops, which results in a deliciously balanced beer with a low bitterness.
+description: This beer has late additions of citrusy northwest hops, which results in a deliciously balanced beer with a low bitterness.
+The citrus is restrained but adds another dimension to the beer.
 gravity:
 hops:
 ibu: 40